-Returns the percentile rank of a value in a data set.
+Returns the percentile rank (between 0 and 1 inclusive) of a value in a data set.

 Range is a cell range containing the values to be evaluated.

 Number is the value whose rank you want to determine.
 If Number is not included in the given values, interpolation will be used.